neuro-ml/thunder/docs/cli/index.md

 ### Predefined run configs
 You can predefine run configs to avoid reentering the same flags.
-Create `.config/thunder/backends.yml` in you home directory.
+Create `~/.config/thunder/backends.yml` (you can run `thunder show` in your terminal, required path will be at the title of the table) in you home directory.
 Now you can specify config name and its parameters:
 ```yaml
 run_config_name: